DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

   - `added` / `recycled` events: contains all object attributes names as key, and their respective values as value
   - `modified` event: always contains three keys:
     - `added`: attributes that were previously unset, but now have a value.
 Attribute names as key, and their respective values as value
     - `modified`: attributes that were previously set, but whose value has changed.
-Attribute names as key, and their respective new values as value.
+Attribute names as key, and their respective new values as value
     - `removed`: attributes that were previously set, but now don't have a value anymore.
 Attribute names as key, and `None` as value
   - `trashed` / `removed` events: always an empty dict `{}`